moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/005_custom_adherence_report.md

 ### Storing the compliance adherence configuration in database as relational data

 1. In this approach we planned to store the configuration in new database tables to prevent issues with JSON columns.
-1. The compliance requirements and compliance checks would be stored in individual tables with the following schema:
+1. The compliance requirements and checks would be stored in individual tables with the following schema:

     ```mermaid
         classDiagram